 How do I buy a grave?

 Normally your funeral director will help to make the necessary arrangements for buying a grave.
 Some people may want to make their own arrangements at the time of the funeral or in advance (known as a pre-purchase to undertake funeral planning).
-Pre-purchased graves are not available in all Council cemeteries due to limits on burial space, please contact us direct if you wish to know the up-to-date list.
+Currently there is no option to pre-purchase graves in any of the council's cemeteries.

 How long can I buy a grave for?

 Exclusive Rights of Burial are sold for a period of 100 years, these are known as 'purchased graves'.

 The person holding the Rights of Burial is the person who can organise the grave to be reopened for further burials or for headstones, memorials to be erected in relation to the grave space.